Muthappan: Parassinikkadavu Muthappan

-The traditional story of Parassinikkadavu Muthappan describes the background of the deity.
+The Muthappan cult is believed to have originated in Eruvessy, a village located in the hilly eastern region of Kannur district, in northern Kerala.
+Eruvessy lies in the remote valley hills of the Kodagu (Coorg) mountains in the Western Ghats.
+A significant site associated with the origin of the cult is the Paddikutty Devi Temple, where the goddess is revered as the foster mother of Sree Muthappan.
+This temple is situated near the palaces of Mutedath Aramana and Elayidath Aramana, which belonged to the anjaramanakkal (of 5 aramanas or royal house) Mannanar dynasty of Eruvessy, believed to be the last Thiyya dynasty in Kerala.
+Ruins of this palace are still visible today along the banks of the Eruvessy River.

+The traditional narrative associated with Parassinikkadavu Muthappan, one of the most prominent shrines dedicated to the deity, recounts the divine origin of Muthappan.
+Ayyankara Vazhunavar, a nobleman, was distressed by the absence of a child.
+His wife, Padikuttyamma, was a devout follower of Lord Shiva.

-Ayyankara Illam വാഴുന്നവർ (Mannanar dynasty), was unhappy, as he had no child.
-His wife, Padikutty Amma, was a devotee of Lord Shiva.
+Ayyankara Vazhunavar, was unhappy, as he had no child.
+His wife, Padikutty Antharjanam, was a devotee of Lord Shiva.
 She made a sacrifice to Shiva for children.
 One day in her dream she saw the Lord.
 The very next day, while she was returning after a bath from a nearby river, she saw a pretty child lying on a rock nearby.
-(There is, even today, a rock, believed to be this one, still visited and venerated.)
 She took the child home and she and her husband brought Him up as their own son.

-The boy used to visit the jungle near their house (mana) for hunting with His bow and arrows.
+The boy used to visit the jungle near their house for hunting with His bow and arrows.
 He would then take food to the poor and mingle with local communities.
-As these acts were against the way of life, His parents earnestly requested Him to stop this practice, but the boy turned a deaf ear to their warnings.
+As these acts were against the way of brahmin life, his parents earnestly requested he stop this practice, but the boy turned a deaf ear to their warnings.
 Ayyankara Vazhunavar became very disappointed.

 Ayyankara Vazhunavar decided to take the matters into his hands and admonished him.
-The boy revealed His divine form (Visvaroopam, or Viswaroopa, or Cosmic All-Pervading Form) to His parents.
-They then realized that the boy was not an ordinary child, but God.
-They prostrated themselves in front of Him, surrendering themselves to him.
-The moment he got out of his house, everything that came under Muthappan's vision burned and turned into ashes due to his sadness in leaving the house.
-His mother told him that he should not walk all the way destroying every creation in this world.
-Muthappan pierced his eyes so that nothing shall be disintegrated with his vision.
-Thiruvappana is depicted as blind because of this.
+The boy then revealed his divine form (Visvaroopam, or Viswaroopa, his Cosmic All-Pervading Form) to his parents.
+They then realized that the boy was not an ordinary child, but a god.
+They prostrated themselves in front of Him, surrendering themselves to Him.
+The moment he left his house, everything that Muthappan saw burned and turned into ashes due to his sadness in having to leave.
+His mother told him that he should not destroy every creation in the world and so Muthappan pierced his eyes so that nothing would be disintegrated by his vision.
+Thiruvappana is depicted as blind for this reason.

-He then started a journey from Ancharamanaykkal.
+He then started a journey.
 The natural beauty of Kunnathoor detained Him.
 He was also attracted by the toddy of palm trees.